Skip to content

 });

-This placeholder will return the player's display name in gold color.
+This placeholder returns the player's display name formatted in gold.

 Registering custom keywords